 With an Arizona Medical Marijuana Card, you are protected under the law.
 Medicine and a patients health is confidentiality between the patient and the doctor.
-In many cases, employers will not know if you have a MMJ card, even if you get drug tested with a marijuana drug test!
+In many cases, employers will not know if you have a Scottsdale MMJ card, even if you get drug tested with a marijuana drug test!
 (Speak to the doctor for further information and refer to the AZ laws posted below.)

 A health care provider or other person who obtains communicable disease information in the course of providing health care services, or obtains that information from a health care provider must not disclose the information or be compelled to disclose the information except under the following circumstances:To the protected person or that person’s health care decision maker if that person lacks the mental capacity to consent;

 - To the Department of Health or local public health department in order to notify a “good Samaritan” as explained further below;